-In general, there is no transfer status application to the Graduate School of Arts and Sciences or to the Department of Mathematics.
+In general, there is no transfer status application to the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences or to the Department of Mathematics.
 No formal credit is given for an MSc or MA earned elsewhere.
 All applicants are considered to be applying as first-year graduate students.
 The only difference Master’s study may make is to better prepare students for the Qualifying Exam.

 All graduate students are admitted to begin their studies in the fall term.
 The department plans on an entering class of about twelve students.
-Since the admissions committee receives in excess of two hundred applications, the competition is keen.
+Since the admissions committee receives a few hundred applications, the competition is keen.

 Funding Graduate Study